alexpgates/alexpgates.github.com/source/blog/alfred-custom-workflows.md

 #### Don't forget about emoji!

-<a href="https://github.com/carlosgaldino/alfred-emoji-workflow">Carlos Galdino's Alfred Emoji Workflow</a> is the emoji equivalent of the gif Workflow.
+<a href="https://github.com/carlosgaldino/alfred-emoji-workflow">Carlos Galdino's Alfred Emoji Workflow</a> is the emoji equivalent of the GIF Workflow.
 Sometimes a reply just calls for something small, so Carlos has you covered.

 <div class="row text-center">
     <a href="https://github.com/carlosgaldino/alfred-emoji-workflow"><img src="/static/images/alfred-emoji-workflow.png" alt="emoji workflow"></a>